PaulinaJohn/InterviewQs-Creating_Function_to_Merge_and_Sort_Lists-Python/README.md

 [InterviewQs](https://www.interviewqs.com/), one of my email newsletter buddies, never misses sending me Data Science and Analytics interview questions (specifically, SQL and Python) 3 times a week.

-On this occasion, I was tasked to create a function that merges two lists, using Python.
+On this occasion, I was tasked to create a function that merges two lists, and sorts the result, using Python.

 Find below, a screenshot of the question, and my attempt in the accompanying notebook.